Platanias F.C.: The road to the top

 In 2009–10 season, the team fought for first time entry to Gamma Ethniki and managed, after a long effort, to remain in this class.
 Specifically, Platanias won 38 points in all 34 games, finishing in 12th position in the league.

 The next year 2010–11 Football League 2 Platanias had excellent performances and managed to finish in 5th place but gained promotion due to the Koriopolis scandal, when many teams were relegated from the Football League.

 The period 2011–12 at the Football League started with the best conditions for Platanias, who managed to stand out from the beginning and even won the title of "champion of winter."
 The last day found Platanias in fifth in the standings with 60 points, while promotion play-offs of the 2011–12 Football League the team made excellent appearances against Kallithea, Kalloni and Panachaiki to take first place and ascend, to the 2012–13 Super League, for the first time in their history, but also more generally in the history of the Chania region football.

 Six seasons in the Super League

 In their first season in the Super League, Platanias finished in 9th place with 36 points.
 They beat historically powerful teams such as Panathinaikos with 2 wins home & away (totally 3 with a Greek Cup win), AEK with 1 home win & Aris with 2 wins home & away.
 Their biggest impact of this season, was eliminating Panathinaikos in the Fourth Round of the Greek Cup in a two-legged match.

 The team's best performance was finishing 7th in the 2016-17 Super League season, however, the following year 2017-18 Platanias finished last and were then relegated to the second division.

+Dissolution and Re-establishment

+Due to several reasons, with the most important being relegation, Platanias announced bankruptcy and went dissolved in 2020.
+The club was revived after 3 years and played for the Chania FCA 3rd Division, were they were promoted to the Chania FCA 2nd division instantly.

+The club was then relegated to the last division of greek local football.

+Had two consecutive promotions from G'EPS Chanion to B'EPS Chanion and from there to A'EPS Chanion.

+They are currently competing in A'EPS Chanion and sitting top of the league (4th Division - Greece).